Assistant Professor of Economics

-Mount Holyoke College Economics Department invites applications for a tenure track position in economics at the Assistant level, beginning fall 2022.
+Mount Holyoke College Department of Economics invites applications for a tenure track position at the Assistant level, beginning fall 2023.
 The position is a 2/2 teaching load.
-Open field with expectation that the successful candidate will teach intermediate micro or macro or econometrics.
+Open field with the expectation that the successful candidate will teach intermediate micro or macro or econometrics.

 Mount Holyoke is an undergraduate liberal arts college with 2,200 students and 220 faculty.
 Over half the faculty are women; one-fourth are persons of color.
 Mount Holyoke College is located about 90 miles west of Boston in the Connecticut River valley, and is a member of the Five College Consortium consisting of Amherst, Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts.